Experimentally accessible measurement of irreversibility in stochastic systems by categorizing single-molecule displacements: Case studies

 In Fig.~\ref{fig: fig3}(b), we explore how varying the time over which we compute irreversibility affects the estimate on simulated data, using this noisy dataset.
 We see that larger $\Delta t$ gives rise to higher dissipation estimates, but that the overall ranking that sees faster ramps dissipating more and both positive and negative ramps dissipating similarly, is conserved among different times (\textit{i.e.} the lines corresponding to different ramp rates do not cross).
 This suggests that the estimated irreversibility yields robust information under varying extents of non-equilibrium drivings, and that it can be used to systematically compare which system is more dissipative.
 The dependence on $\Delta t$, however, suggests keeping the same $\Delta t$ when comparing different scenarios.\footnote{What influences the estimate is how $\Delta t$ compares with the time scales of the system, one of which is set by the pulling rate, another by the typical oscillation time scales near the potential bottom, and another one by the transition rates across the barrier.
 This suggests caution when comparing widely different systems.} Large $\Delta t$ can provide irreversibility estimates that exceed entropy production, as already evident by the noiseless estimate at $r=\pm20~\si{\pico\newton\per\second}$ in the low barrier inset of Fig.~\ref{fig: fig3}(c).
-We choose $\Delta t =5$ ms in an effort to balance the tradeoff between the advantage of larger timesteps, which provide a sufficient amount of transitions across $k$, and the requirement of short timesteps to closely monitor dissipation.
+We choose $\Delta t =5$ ms in an effort to balance the tradeoff between the advantage of larger timesteps, which provide a sufficient number of transitions across $k$, and the requirement of short timesteps to closely monitor dissipation.
+For this, the timesteps should be much shorter than the typical timescales of the system, which include the timescales of the protocol, the intrawell relaxation times, and the unfolding/refolding ones.